taniaortiz0/taniaortiz0/README.md

 #### Keynotes:

-•	Gathered NetCDF4 files (scientific data) and were imaged processed by using Python and its libraries.
+•	Gathered NetCDF4 file (scientific data) and were imaged processed by using Python and its libraries.

 •	Numpy was utilized for numerical computing with arrays and matrices.